chocolatey/choco-wiki/Moderation.md

 # Community Feed Moderation

 The community feed, which is found at https://chocolatey.org/packages, is a moderated feed.
-That means all new versions of packages are human reviewed prior to approval to check for safety, quality, and correctness, or they are trusted packages.
+That means all new versions of packages are human reviewed prior to approval to check for safety, quality, and correctness.
+See [[What is moderation|ChocolateyFAQs#what-is-moderation]] for more details.
+There are also [[trusted packages|ChocolateyFAQs#what-is-a-trusted-package]].

 ## Definitions

-- package - the nuget package
+- package - the Chocolatey/NuGet package
 - software - the underlying software that the package assists in installing
 - installer - the native installer, usually packaged as MSI, NSIS, InstallShield, Wise, Squirrel, or some other flavor.